poppinss/utils/README.md

 ```

 ## defineStaticProperty
 Explicitly define static properties on a class by checking for `hasOwnProperty`.
-In case of inheritance, the properties from the parent class the cloned vs following the prototypal inheritance.
+In case of inheritance, the properties from the parent class are cloned vs following the prototypal inheritance.

 We use/need this copy from parent class behavior a lot in AdonisJS.
 Here's an example of Lucid models